Cycle symmetry, limit theorems, and fluctuation theorems for diffusion processes on the circle: Cycle symmetry for diffusion processes on the circle

 Intuitively, $T^+$ is the time needed for $X$ to form a forward cycle for the first time and $T^-$ is the time needed for $X$ to form a backward cycle for the first time.
-It is easy to check that the following three relations hold. \begin{lemma} The following three relations hold: \\ (i) $T = T^+\wedge T^-$; \\ (ii) $T^+<T^-$ is equivalent to $X_T-X_0=1$; \\ (iii) $T^-<T^+$ is equivalent to $X_T-X_0=-1$. \end{lemma}
+It is clear that $T = T^+\wedge T^-$.